 Sixt offers you premium car rental deals in Germany.
 With our excellent customer service and affordable rates on our leading brand fleet we can easily satisfy your mobility needs.
 We offer a wide range of vehicles that can cater to a range of occasions.
 Whether renting a car for a trip with family or friends we have plenty of luxury and economy options so you can find the right rent a car for your budget and plans.
-Keep on reading for great travel ideas, driving tips and tricks on how to save the most money on your car rental.

 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders

 With our city center, train station and international airport branches all over the world we are ideally situated to help you quickly continue your journey.
 You can always easily book online and depending on the car class you can generally cancel your reservation without charge.
 While you book you can also take advantage of our great deals on optional add-ons.

 Traveling to Germany in the winter is a great decision, as you can visit some of the most beloved events and attractions during this time.
 The Christmas markets, open from the end of November until the end of December, are a strong tradition going back hundreds of years and every city has at least one.
 The Christkindlmarkt in Nuremberg is popular and both Munich and Berlin offer many markets to choose from.
 You can also visit Cologne in February for Karneval, which is the German version of Mardi Gras.
 If it is too cold for any of these activities, the country is rich in museums and orchestra and opera performances.
 Be sure to dress warmly because the weather will be cold, perhaps with rain or snow.
 This is perfect if you would like to go skiing somewhere like Garmisch Partenkirchen.
 We recommend renting an SUV if you go to more mountainous areas like Bavaria.
 We also have winter tires and ski racks available as add-ons.